locojoetive/Sound-Field-Visualisation/README.md

 # Sound Field Visualisation for HoloLens

-### 1. Origin
+## 1. Origin

 This project was a research project at the [Acoustic Lab](http://www.acoust.ias.sci.waseda.ac.jp/) at Waseda University in Tokyo.
 It extended on the research of [Kataoka et. al.](http://contents.acoust.ias.sci.waseda.ac.jp/publications/ACM/2018/SIGGRAPHASIA-kataoka-2018Dec.pdf) about [*Real-time Measurement and Display System of 3D Sound Intensity Map using Optical See-Through Head Mounted Display*](https://www.youtube.com/watch?v=xOXdfPGw3rA).

-With their help and by using their collected data I developed a pseudo algorithm, that localized a sound source and visualized the recorded sound in circular waves.
+By using the collected data I developed a pseudo algorithm, that localized a sound source and visualized the recorded sound in [circular waves](https://www.youtube.com/playlist?list=PL16zWJuXWCiwZhqUBcDZxl4h0IGznKrt-).
-The results are visualized [here](https://www.youtube.com/playlist?list=PL16zWJuXWCiwZhqUBcDZxl4h0IGznKrt-).

-## 1.1.
+### 1.1.
 Requirements

 Unity [VERSION]
 Holotoolkit [VERSION]